Jameh Mosque of Semnan: Architecture

 The mosque is situated inside the city bazaar, and its main entrance is on the north side from Imam Street.
 Another entrance is found on the east side from the bazaar.
-Rectangular in plan, the mosque is oriented southwest-northeast and centers on a 25 by 27 m sahn.
+Rectangular in plan, the mosque is oriented southwest–northeast and centers on a 25 by 27 m sahn.
 Each side of the sahn has a different plan.
 On the west side sits a large qibla iwan leading onto a domed chamber.
 The three other sides are occupied by hypostyle prayer halls of varying layouts.
 The minaret is located in the northeast corner.

 The qibla iwan is made of brick and measures 21 m high by 10,5 m wide.
 Its inscription indicates that it was built in by a Timurid minister.
 The dome chamber behind the iwan is 14.5 m high.
 The mihrab is located on the western wall of this hall.

 The prayer hall on the southeastern side of the sahn is three aisles wide and nine bays deep, with a mihrab on its western wall.
 Sixteen columns support it.
 An inscription dates this space to the reign of Arghun Khan.
 The prayer hall on the northeastern side of the sahn is square in plan and rests on sixteen columns in four rows of four.
 A the back of the hall, one of the bays is closed off into an octagonal vestibule from which the entry from the Hazrat bazaar opens.
 This prayer hall also has an entrance to the minaret.

 The brick minaret is a tapering cylindrical shaft that is 28.5 m high (Note: One source reports the minaret as 31.2 m high.) and sits on tall cylindrical base.
 It was renovated in the Safavid era, when a ma'azanah resting on a muqarnas cornice was built.
-Like other minarets of the Seljuk period, it was originally detached from the mosque.
+Like other minarets of the Seljuk era, it was originally detached from the mosque.
 As the minaret tapers near the top with a diameter of 5.5 m, there is an octagonal balcony and a Safavid-style handrail.
 The minaret is further decorated with brick geometric designs and rough Kufic scripts.

 The mosque is constructed of brick.
 Within the prayer halls, the columns are also brick, and the vaults are stuccoed.
 The great iwan is ornamented with elaborate brickwork, two polychrome inscriptions, and a tile band.
 Tilework is also found in the east entrance.